• .

 To conclude, I would say that the flavor of the new spice, called Zen Coding, has created a new excitment in me to write the same code differently.
 Chikuyonok’s splendid work has created a new story of success.
 Thus, I highly recommend application of zen coding to all my readers.

-13 Comments to “Zen Coding – Have you Tried it Yet?” | Leave a Comment!
+13 replies on “Zen Coding – Have you Tried it Yet?”

-4. Bridal jewelry says:
+Bridal jewelry Reply

 I’ve fallen in love with Zen Coding, too.
 I haven’t played with the Zen CSS plugin, but I plan to, even though I think there has been discussion that it isn’t much faster than writing plain CSS.

 My only gripe is that when you start creating children, you can’t get back to the parent element and make siblings.
 For example, h1>a+h2>a+p would nest the h2 inside the link of an h1.
-Maybe support for parentheses will come to make (h1>a)+(h2>a)+p work, then nothing would stop you from creating an entire document in one Zen line! :)
+Maybe support for parentheses will come to make (h1>a)+(h2>a)+p work, then nothing would stop you from creating an entire document in one Zen line! 🙂

-7. HTML coding is real disaster for newbies and I am so tired of explaining it to them.
+HTML coding is real disaster for newbies and I am so tired of explaining it to them.
 I need to know more about this new tool…

 Its a new thing for me.
 Well i think it will save our time with good development.
 I used it and found some bugs.
 But i think overall it is great.